joycodes/news-articles-app/README.md

 - Push to the branch (`git push origin improve-feature`)
 - Create a Pull Request

+## Installation requirements
+You don't need to install anything you only need internet connection

 ## Technologies Used

 Technologies used to develop this application: